2019surbhi/tinglab_ureter_analysis/Documentation/Using_plotting_finctions.md

 **1. Printing collapsed heatmap - using our stromal subset as example**

-**Specify cluster order** (We grouped/ordered these clusters in our pblication based on gene expression similarities/dissimilarities)
+**Specify cluster order** (We grouped/ordered these clusters in our publication based on gene expression similarities/dissimilarities)

 `clus_order_stromal<-c(1,6,2,5,4,3,0)`